 Backing up to what I saw...there's a

-a comic book publisher of high regard, by
+He is a comic book publisher of high

-anyone who knows good from bad, and from my
+regard, by anyone who knows good from bad,

-over Valiant Comics years back.
-I did some
+years back.
+I did some freelance stuff for

-freelance stuff for him there, and he earned
+him there, and he earned my respect quick,

-my respect quick, fast and in a hurry.
-He's
+fast and in a hurry.
+He's since moved onto

-quick look at Bad Idea's offerings is proof
+Bad Idea's offerings is proof that the guy

 I can't say I've kept in touch much,